 See Viroqua – Arts Initiative

-See Viroqua is an arts-focused initiative of the Viroqua Chamber Main Street, and an opportunity for six local artists to create posters that celebrate and promote Viroqua in 2021!
-For all the information below in PDF form, please click here: See Viroqua Application Details
+See Viroqua is an arts-focused initiative of the Viroqua Chamber Main Street, and an opportunity for local artists to create posters that celebrate and promote Viroqua in 2021!
+Scroll to read more about each artist and poster below.

 Between 1936 and 1943, the Works Projects Administration (WPA) hired out-of-work artists to produce more than 2,000 posters promoting our National Parks, local events, and public health messaging including the now iconic series of “See America” travel posters.
 Today, this project is considered to be one of the first US Government programs to support the arts.
 More than 900 posters from this period are archived at the Library of Congress, and all are in the public domain.
 What might a set of posters promoting Viroqua look like?
 And how wonderful would it be to financially support some of our local artists during this unprecedentedly difficult time?

 With support from the Wisconsin Economic Development Corporation (WEDC) and Arts Wisconsin, The Viroqua Chamber Main Street commissioned six local artists to create five unique posters celebrating and promoting Viroqua.